thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 1. When you click "Update Time", Angular sees that you have a special attribute: `ng-click="$ctrl.updateTime()"`
 1. Angular knows to look for a Controller in the same Component, and to look for a method named `updateTime`
 1. The Controller's `updateTime` method gets called, which updates the `time` property on the controller
-1. Angular detects that the Controller's data has change, and re-renders the Template!
+1. Angular detects that the Controller's data has changed, and re-renders the Template!

 It can seem like 🎩 magic 🐰, in part because Angular does a lot of work for you.
 But in order for Angular to do the work, you need to make sure that things are "wired up" correctly.
 In the next section, you'll learn what all those touch points are.